christophervalentini/web-application-for-camera-sensor/README.md

 	'python3 main.py' to 'python3.6 main.py'

--Make the script executable
+-Make the script executable and run the application chmod +x start_webapp_offline.sh ./start_webapp_offline.sh

-chmod +x start_webapp_offline.sh
+OR, if you use the Raspberry

--Run the application
+chmod +x start_webapp_offline_raspberry.sh
-./start_webapp_offline.sh
+./start_webapp_offline_raspberry.sh

 -If you get the error 'no module named cv2', be sure to have the package 'python3-opencv' installed, or the 'opencv-python' pip module.
 On the Raspberry do not use pip module opencv-python